South Yorkshire Railway: Doncaster to Thorne and Keadby

 In the 1850s the SYR created a railway line from Doncaster to Thorne; the line was built without parliamentary sanction for its construction, on the banks of the canals between the two places.
 A single track line of 10 mi 44 chain.

 The line ran along the southern bank of River Don 'Flood Drain', starting from Marsh Lane junction just north of Doncaster.
 After Long Sandall it followed the north bank of the River Don Navigation, past Kirk Sandall, Barnby upon Don, Sand Bramwith to Stainforth; and thence along or close to the north bank of the Stainforth and Keadby Canal to Thorne.

 The line initially terminating at Thorne Waterside railway station (or "Thorne Lock"), which was then the only station on the line.
 The line opened freight in December 1855.
-The line was passed as safe for passengers by the government inspector in June 1856, provided only one engine was in steam at any time on the line, and subject to a maximum speed of 12 mph as curves were as small as 8 chain radius; road crossings at Bramwith, Barnby Dun and Stainforth were also required to be manned.
+The line was passed as safe for passengers by the government inspector in June 1856, provided only one engine was in steam at any time on the line, and subject to a maximum speed of 12 mph as curves were as small as 8 chain radius; road crossings at Bramwith, Barnby Dun and Stainforth were also required to be staffed.
 The line opened for passengers in July 1856.

 A second section from Thorne to Keadby was also constructed, again without parliamentary powers and built on the canal bank already in the company's ownership.
 The line ran from Thorne on the north bank of the Stainforth and Keadby Canal to Keadby.
 The line was opened in September 1859 with only one intermediate station at Crowle, others at Maud's Bridge, Medge Hall, Godnow Bridge were opened shortly afterwards.

 In 1860 the company began seeking permission for a line from its terminus at Keadby, across the Trent, with one bill promoting a line continuing to the MS&LR's line near Brigg; in the same session of parliament a line was promoted from Keadby utilising a section of railway between the Trent and River Ancholme already under construction by Charles Winn, with an extension connecting to a junction on the MS&LR's line southwest of Barnetby station, the Trent, Ancholme and Grimsby Railway; the SYR also had a bill which only required the construction of a short line over the Trent to the Trent-Ancholme line.
-Acts were passed for the Trent, Ancholme and Grimsby line, and for a connection to it via the short extension of the SYR across the Trent.
+The Trent, Ancholme, and Grimsby Railway Act 1861 (24 & 25 Vict. c. clvi) passed for the Trent, Ancholme and Grimsby line, and the South Yorkshire Railway Amendment Act 1861 (24 & 25 Vict. c. clxix) was passed for a connection to it via the short extension of the SYR across the Trent.
 The SYR's line was 2 mi 59 ch in length, for which the act had provided powers to raise an additional £100,000 through shares, plus a third of that in loans.